DRok17/QuickLaunch-Installer/README.md

 # QuickLaunch-Installer

+QuickLaunch Installer v1.3 is now made in Lua Player Plus.

 Originally created by 1upus, QuickLaunch Installer allows you to customize the quick menu shortcuts. v1.3 has 6 User customizable slots and 1 preset slot.